GenomicsAotearoa/shell-for-bioinformatics/workshop_material/4_inspectmanipluate.md

     1	3054233	3054733
 ```

-## Sorting Plain-Text Data with Sort
+## Sorting Plain-Text Data with sort

 Very often we need to work with sorted plain-text data in bioinformatics.
 The two
 most common reasons to sort data are as follows: